TestProjects-Sigma/music_indexer/README.md

 - **Smart Caching**: Files indexed with basic info can be updated later with full metadata
 - **Progress Indicators**: Clear indication of which extraction mode is being used
 - **Bulk Operations**: 🆕 Non-blocking file operations with progress tracking
+- **Incremental Updates**: 🆕 Subsequent indexing runs only process new/changed files

 ## Theme Support
 The application supports multiple visual themes: